The Cost to Finish a Basement in 2022

 Waterproofing

-Basements have a reputation for being damp places where you don’t want to store things that don’t handle the damp well, like photographs and documents.
+Basements have a reputation for being damp places where you don’t want to store things that don’t handle the wet well, like photographs and documents.
 It’s an earned reputation.

-Dampness can occur in your basement for a variety of reasons ranging from simple condensation and poor exterior grading to keeping groundwater around the basement.
+Dampness can occur in your basement for a variety of reasons, from simple condensation and poor exterior grading to groundwater keeping around the basement.
 That’s why most basement finishing projects start with waterproofing the basement.

-The waterproofing helps ensure that you don’t throw your money away on finishing the basement, since that dampness will destroy everything from carpet to insulation and drywall.
+The waterproofing helps ensure that you don’t waste money on finishing the basement, as dampness will destroy everything from carpet to insulation and drywall.

 Again, the total size of your basement will play a significant role in the cost of waterproofing.